nextflow-io/training/docs/basic_training/processes.md

     In this step you have learned:

-    1. How to use the `val` qualifier to define the output channel(s) of a process.
+    1. How to use the `val` qualifier to define the output channel(s) of a process
-    2. How to use the `path` qualifier to define the output file(s) of a process.
+    2. How to use the `path` qualifier to define the output file(s) of a process
-    3. How to use the `tuple` qualifier to define the output channel(s) of a process.
+    3. How to use the `tuple` qualifier to define the output channel(s) of a process
-    4. How to manage multiple output files using glob patterns.
+    4. How to manage multiple output files using glob patterns
-    5. How to use dynamic output file names.
+    5. How to use dynamic output file names
-    6. How to use composite inputs and outputs.
+    6. How to use composite inputs and outputs
-    7. How to define outputs.
+    7. How to define outputs

 ## When